 - We have access to education and analytics tools, practice management support, and other resources from the brokers we recommend.
 These additional services causes a conflict of interest as we have an incentive to encourage clients to utilize the recommended brokers for brokerage and custodial services. - Occasionally, one of our investment committee members may participate in conferences sponsored by mutual fund families or other financial industry firms (collectively, "Financial Institutions").
-Their sponsorship may provide a benefit to us by reducing or eliminating the conference fee, travel expenses and/or hotel accommodations creating a conflict of interest if we invest client assets with certain Financial Institutions from whom we accept these benefits over others that do not provide these benefits. - We have access to education and analytics tools, practice management support, and other resources from the brokers we recommend.
-These additional services causes a conflict of interest as we have an incentive to encourage clients to utilize the recommended brokers for brokerage and custodial services. - Occasionally, one of our investment committee members may participate in conferences sponsored by mutual fund families or other financial industry firms (collectively, "Financial Institutions").
 Their sponsorship may provide a benefit to us by reducing or eliminating the conference fee, travel expenses and/or hotel accommodations creating a conflict of interest if we invest client assets with certain Financial Institutions from whom we accept these benefits over others that do not provide these benefits.

-• How might your conflicts of interest affect me, and how will you address them?
+Consider asking our financial professional the following questions: How might your conflicts of interest affect me, and how will you address them?